NexPlayer/Unity-SDK/basic/set-up.md

 ## Updating the SDK

-### Updating the Package from SDK version 2.1.4 or higher.
+### Updating the package from SDK version 2.1.4 or higher

-To update the current Unity Package, select **NexPlayer** in the top toolbar and navigate to **Import Tool > Update Package**.
+To update the current Unity Package, select **NexPlayer** in the top toolbar and navigate to **Import Tool → Update Package**.
 A contextual window will appear to help you select the new Unity package to import.
 The tool does not remove any custom files allocated in the *NexPlayer* and *WebGLTemplates* folders.

 ![](../assets/basic/setup1.png)

-**Important:** In order to use this tool, it's necessary to have an internet connection.
+**Disclaimer:** In order to use this tool, it's necessary to have an internet connection.